West Branch Ausable River at Flume Falls in New York

 Check the Au Sable Forks gauge trend, local water clarity, DEC reach rules, mountain weather, and water temperature.

-Are there special regulations on the West Branch Ausable?+
+Are there special fishing rules on the West Branch Ausable?

 Yes.
 DEC lists several reach categories on the West Branch, including catch-and-release sections.